dcSpark/shinkai-node/docs/vector_fs.md

 - **VectorFS**: The central struct that wraps all functionality related to the Vector File System.
 It maintains a map of `VectorFSInternals` for all profiles on the node, handles the database interactions, and manages permissions and access controls.
 This is the main struct you will use to interface with the VectorFS.

-- **VectorFSInternals**: A struct that contains the internal data of the VectorFS for a specific profile, including permissions, supported embedding models, and everything else.
+- **VectorFSInternals**: A struct that contains the internal data + auxillary metadata of the VectorFS for a specific profile, including permissions, supported embedding models, and everything else.

 - **VectorFSDB**: The database layer for the VectorFS, responsible for persisting the file system's state, including profiles, permissions, and file entries.

-#### Interacting with VectorFS
+### Interacting with VectorFS

 To interact with the VectorFS, two extra structs of note are required which deal with all permissioning in a streamlined manner: `VFSReader` and `VFSWriter`.